CebrinB/ZESTY/README.md

 4. Open Windows Explorer and go to your Downloads folder
 5. Right click on the zipped "ZESTY-main" folder, then click on "Extract All"
 6. A dialog box will pop up.
 Use it to navigate to the location you want to save this folder
+***By default, the files will be extracted to a nested ZESTY-main folder inside of another ZESTY

 To insert your images and documents
 1. Copy+Paste a professional headshot into the Images folder.
 Be certain this file is named "headshot.jpg"